johanneswieland/MPC2001/README.md

 # Data Citation

-This project downloads data from the Bureau of Labor Statistics (BLS), the Federal Reserve Bank of Philadelphia (the SPF surveys), the University of Michigan Survey Research Center,  and the Bureau of Economic Analysis (BEA).
+This project code downloads data from the Bureau of Labor Statistics (BLS), the Federal Reserve Bank of Philadelphia (the SPF surveys), the University of Michigan Survey Research Center,  and the Bureau of Economic Analysis (BEA).
+The user of these replication files will be under the license requirments of these files when they run the replication code.

-## Downloaded Data Citation (need to add FRED data)
+## Downloaded Data Citation

 Bureau of Economic Analysis (2000-2002).
 ‘National income and product accounts’, US Department of Commerce